rhubba4863/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - 2 HTML pages.
 1 for login (and possibly topic), and another for guessing items name.
+Giving the body and structure for both pages and their popups.
 - **CSS** - Appropriate styling on separate pages.
-Whitespace and different of color included.
+Whitespace and difference of color included.
+- **Javascript** -  XXXXXXXXXXXXXXXXXXXXX "Reactivity (e.g. What happens when a user presses a button)"
-- **React** - ???
-Gives login, picture display, and React to combine components
+- **React** - Gives login page, Trivia page, and React to combine components of each.
 - **Service** - Backend endpoints for:
+   - logging in
-   - login
+   - creating a user
    - retrieve picture
    - retrieve options
    - submit guess
    - retrieve correct guess count/user
 - **DB/Login** - Stores users, pictures, and options in the database.
-Register and login the users
+Register and login the correct user.
-- **WebSocket** - ???
-As a guess is made, the right/wrong answer is shown.
+- **WebSocket** - Once a new highscore is made, realtime that highscore the record list for prlayers playing at that moment.

-##DELETE, WEEK 1 ABOVE THIS LINE

 ## 🚀 AWS deliverable